uber/react-vis/docs/gradients.md

+> This library is deprecated.
+Please see `DEPRECATED.md`.

 ## Gradient

 Sometimes it is useful to style our svg components using gradients.
 The way that this is done in React-vis is by making use of the GradientDefs component, which is a simple wrapper on the svg <defs> tag.